Although the Dadaists were not the first to direct their

 The shining light comes faster, closer, faster

 It pulls you in.
-Taking you over

 The light consumes